Skip to main contentArrow Right

 Why strong healthcare IAM is critical

 Over the past decade, the healthcare industry has seen a dramatic increase in security incidents.
 In 2014, there were 39 reported breaches; by 2024, that number had surged to 598.
 The number of individuals impacted rose even more significantly, from under 25,000 in 2014 to over 250,000 in 2024.
-These breaches not only compromise patient privacy but also result in serious consequences for the organizations involved.
+These breaches compromise patient privacy and can result in serious consequences for organizations involved.
 HIPAA penalties can exceed $2 million per violation, and reputational damage, remediation costs, and patient churn often add significantly more.

 That’s why IAM must be a central pillar—not an afterthought—for any healthcare organization.

 Today’s healthcare ecosystem is increasingly digital, with patients and providers interacting through telehealth, mobile apps, e-prescription platforms, and patient portals.
 According to recent industry data, 78% of hospitals now offer telehealth services, and patient portal usage has significantly grown in recent years.
-Each of these touchpoints creates new risk vectors that require secure authentication, access control, and identity lifecycle management.
+Each of these touchpoints also introduces new identity complexity: multiple client apps, different user roles, delegated access, and external systems that all need consistent authentication and authorization behavior.

 Beyond regulatory compliance, strong IAM enables: